Future Students: Vocational Nursing

 |Books & supplies||$1800||$0||$0|

-Vocational nursing students are urged to have health insurance.
+Vocational nursing students are required to have health insurance coverage.
 We have provided information on local providers as a convenience only.

 Please contact the Financial Aid office with any questions.
 You can reach us at firstname.lastname@example.org, 1-800-343-4919 or 830-792-7217, or visit us in person in the Welcome Center.
 Our office is open Monday – Friday from 8am – 5pm.